Different Types of Aggregate, Their Uses, and Sizes

 What are the different types of aggregate?

-Aggregates fall into three types based on where the minerals are sourced from: natural, manufactured, or recycled.
+Aggregates fall categorised into three types based on where the minerals are sourced from: natural, manufactured, or recycled.
 Materials include sand, natural gravel, crushed rock, Type 1, recycled asphalt, crushed concrete, and Type 6F2.
 Common specifications for aggregate in UK highways and construction include Type 1, Type 6F2 and Type 6F5.

 Read on to discover more about these aggregate categories – and the ways in which the various aggregate materials can be used.